Southern Yakutia (Sakha)

 saw the fallacy in your decision to immigrate to Israel, exactly as I

-we used to do in Birobidzhan.
-Wise Andrei, your nimble wits will never fail to
+can even dance Hora as we used to do in Birobidzhan.
+Wise Andrei, your nimble

-discern the short-comings of the Western world.”
+wits will never fail to discern the shortcomings of the Western world.”

 That early morning, Boris, the wavering deist, said his first

-the help of the lord in broken Yiddish.
+sought the help of the lord in broken Yiddish.

 The sun was overhead that morning

-He loved wandering in the Taiga forest, especially the valleys around Soyuzgrad
+He loved wandering in the Taiga Forest, especially the valleys around Soyuzgrad

-with their mosaic of forest types abound with larch, birch, pine, spruce and
+with their mosaic of forest types abound with larch, birch, pine, spruce, and

 fir trees.